-Out There Kindergarten is special because we take the the literal meaning of the word, ‘a garden for the children’, and put it in to practise as we take the learning outdoors for around 90% of the day.
-Out There Kindergarten really is a garden for the children as we play and explore up to four different green spaces; Nightingale Valley Woods, St Anne’s Woods, East Winds Garden and the allotment over 3 days a week.
+Out There Kindergarten is special because we take the the literal meaning of the word, ‘a garden for the children’, and put it in to practise as we take the learning outdoors for around 70 - 90% of the day (depending on the time of year).
+Out There Kindergarten really is a garden for the children as we play and explore up to four different green spaces throughout our week.
+These include different woodlands, parks and an allotment.

 Who is Out There Kindergarten for?

 Out There Kindergarten is for children and families of all backgrounds.
 We are an inclusive setting and hope to portray this in our intake of children.
 Children come from all over Bristol and it’s surrounding areas and we promote our setting in various ways to ensure we attract a diverse community.
 If you are unsure about whether your child would be able to access our services, due to a learning difficulty or physical disability, please contact us and we can discuss your child’s needs in more detail.

 Can my child attend Out There Kindergarten and still go to another provider on other days?